Each step of marketing involves getting the potential buyer to proceed to the next step, getting them closer to the actual buy with each step.

-In the B2B scope this can be more of a threat than in the B2C area, because livelihoods are the way we support countless other aspects of our lives.
-Threaten someone’s job and you are threatening a good chunk of their lives.
+In the B2B scope, this can be more of a threat than in B2C, because livelihoods are the way we support countless other aspects of our lives.
+Threaten someone’s job and you threaten a good chunk of their lives.

 This is why negative headlines are likely to get more clicks compared to positive ones.
 And it would follow that negative email subject lines would follow the same trend.

 Neurologically, this is all backed up.
 Our brains respond to negative stimuli more than positive.
-This is why many people focus on their failures as opposed to their successes.
-Or why negative news or political smear campaigns are more talked about than those with a positive message.
+That’s why many people focus on their failures as opposed to their successes.
+It also explains why negative news or political smear campaigns are more talked about than those with a positive message.

 Where can pain go wrong?

 Pain is a scare tactic at its basest level.
 If you threaten someone too often, or ineffectively, it starts to lose its ability to drive the micro-yes.
 Think of the old fairy tale of the boy who cried wolf.
 He cried wolf too many times and it led to his untimely demise.
 If you constantly are targeting the same people, telling them how they need to download this white paper to save their job, then you will find that they will just roll their eyes and hit the dreaded delete or unsubscribe button.